AM 50

-AM 50 is a Czech automatically launched assault bridge used by combat engineers for crossing narrow obstacles such as rivers, canals, and ditches.
-It is mounted on heavy vehicles (such as the unarmored or lightly armored Tatra 815 8×8 truck), and can bridge a gap up to 52 m.
+AM 50 is a Czechoslovak, automatically launched assault bridge, that is used by combat engineers for crossing narrow obstacles such as rivers, canals, and ditches that are 10-12 meters wide.
+It is based on a Tatra 813 8×8 truck.

 The AM 50 was developed for the Czechoslovak Army in the late 1960s.
-Today it is in use in the Czech Republic, Slovakia, India and Pakistan.
+Today it is in use in the Czech Republic, Slovakia, India, Pakistan and Vietnam.

+Development

+Work on the vehicle began in 1968 and went through 1969, with the vehicle entering service with the Czechoslovak People's Army in 1972.
+Even though the original AM 50 variant was based on the Tatra 813 chassis, modern variants like the AM 50/70 EX are based on a modern Tatra 815-7 chassis.